 A copy of a suggested allergy management plan for pre-school settings and childcare settings is available from the Allergy UK website.

 Training is essential for those caring for your child.
 Although you may be expert in helping your child with inhalers or with nose sprays, you may need to encourage childcare professionals to increase their knowledge through training.
 You may be able to show them how to give treatments but there are other sources of training and information available and your doctor should be able to give you advice.
+The Health Visiting team is responsible for health education in Early Years settings such as nurseries and playgroups, contact your local baby clinic to ask for help in organising this.
+Contact the School Nursing team for allergy education in schools, or children age 5-18 years.

 Charities and organisations will often be very willing to give talks to carer(s) about a particular allergy or allergic disease.
 Whilst this does not provide a substitute for proper training in care and management, it does help people working with your child to understand the nature of the condition involved.